 To caramelize cashews, heat nuts and icing sugar in a frying pan (photo 1), frequently stirring with a wooden spatula.

-Add brown sugar divided into three parts, beating the eggs/sugar mixture well between each addition of sugar (photo 3).
+Place egg whites and yolks in the bowl of a stand mixer and beat at high speed.
+Add brown sugar, divided into three parts, beating the eggs/sugar mixture well between each addition of sugar (photo 3).

-Pour cooled melted butter, pomegranate molasses, vegetable oil, and heavy cream and continue to mix (photo 4).
+Pour in cooled melted butter, pomegranate molasses, vegetable oil, and heavy cream and continue to mix (photo 4).

 Add the dry ingredients and mix (photo 5).
 Lower the stand mixer's speed, add orange zest, dried pineapple cubes, grated carrots, chopped caramelized cashews, and gently mix (photo 6).

-Preheat the oven to 320 F/160 C and bake the bread for 50 to 60 minutes (photo 8).
+Preheat the oven to 320°F (160°C) and bake the bread for 50 to 60 minutes (photo 8).

 - Don't overmix the ready batter: gently mix just to combine.